What's the Google Analytics Hit Limit?

 Warning!
 You are exceeding our limit of the allowed volume of 10M hits/month to this property, as outlined in our Terms of Service.
 If you continue to exceed our hit limit, you will lose access to this data.
 Learn more about possible solutions.

-A paid version of Google Analytics, Google Marketing Platform Analytics (formerly Analytics 360 and before that Google Analytics Premium), is a much more powerful platform than the free version.
-Besides an obvious removal of the sampling effect (which you may start experiencing well before you hit the threshold between the paid and free version), it is much faster and full of additional features such as higher limits:
+GA360 is the enterprise-level version and is a much more powerful platform than the free version.
+Besides the removal of the sampling effect (your site may start experiencing well before you hit the threshold between the paid and free version), it is much faster and full of additional features such as higher limits: